 If my right hon.
 Friend will forgive me, I am just coming to an end.
 I was delighted to hear of the very high attendance in the constituency of my hon.
 Friend the Member for Meon Valley.

-I and the Secretary of State know that the situation has caused stress and uncertainty for many, and clearly this was never the intention.
+The Secretary of State and I know that the situation has caused stress and uncertainty for many, and clearly this was never the intention.
 I can assure them that we are working with Ofqual to ensure that what happened this summer does not happen again.
 There are lessons to learn, and we want to be transparent.
 The Secretary of State—

 claimed to move the closure (Standing Order No. 36).